 2. Start with just a paragraph - If you were submitting this project for an award and only had 300 characters of space, what would you say?
 A few robotic sentences about the client, the brief and the inspiration probably aren’t going to win you that award – unless your project is purely a piece of art, it’s not going to speak for itself.
 So how can you distill this story down to its most compelling points?
-It doesn’t matter how long your final case study is, it matters that you’re clear and to the point.
+It doesn’t matter how long your final case study is.
+It matters what we take away from it.
 Giving yourself this constraint not only helps you start in the first place (it’s only a paragraph!) but it forces you to edit yourself and crystallize your message.

 3. Think less about process, and more your strengths and interests - As this article astutely points out, “Everyone’s process is somewhat the same.
-The steps in your process are just a framework to support your story — they are not the story itself.
-Reading an insightful case study is much more exciting than reading one that is complete but uninspired.”
+The steps in your process are just a framework to support your story — they are not the story itself.”
 Instead of forcing yourself to slog through every phrase of your project, focus on the parts that were important and relevant to you.
 That’s all we want to know reading it, anyway.